Granting access to an application running in a Kubernetes cluster

 Create a network load balancer:

-View the information about the network load balancer you created:
+View information about the network load balancer you created and get its IP address:

 kubectl describe service helloResult: